innomatica/carta/extra/docs/manual.md

 ![](./res/koofr.png){: style="width:400px"}

-In case of Koofr cloud, first you need to generate a new password for the app then use enter it here.
+Koofr also require you to use app password instead of account password.
-Go to your Koofr page and proceed to **Account > Preferences > Password** page, there you can generate a password for each app so that you don't have to expose your main account password.
+Visit your Koofr web console and proceed to **Account > Preferences > Password** page, there you can generate a password for the app use.

 #### Other Types of WebDAV Servers